oVirt/ovirt-site/source/release/3.5/index.html.md

 fixed in rc

+* --insecure options still requires a valid CA cert
-* iso uploader's rpm should provide required user on install if missing
+ - iso uploader's rpm should provide required user on install if missing
  - 'NoneType' object is not iterable error when certificate validation fails fixed in beta